To run a successful Forex business, you'll need to have a realistic understanding of what it is, and what it isn't.

 Before you can make a decent income, you'll have to invest at least 2 years into setting up and building momentum.

-It won't be easy, but it's certainty easier to operate than almost any other type of business out there.
+It won't be easy, but it's certainty easier than almost any other type of business out there.
 In terms of effort-to-reward, you'll rarely find any other business that's more worthwhile.

-Now if you're ready, let's move on to the next page where I'll explain how a Forex trading business works.
+Now if you're ready, let's move on to the next page where I'll explain how a real Forex business works.

 Continue to the next page